hiway/mastodon-filter/README.md

 #### List filter titles and keyword counts

+View all configured filters.

 ```
 $ mastodon-filter list
 ```

 #### Show filter keywords

+Output each keyword in a filter on a separate line.
+Pipe output to `grep` to filter words.

 ```
 $ mastodon-filter show TITLE